gsingers/rtfmbot/README.md

 # Introduction

 We're all tired of answering questions when the asker clearly hasn't bothered to RTFM or put in any effort.
+Perhaps that "asker" is even you sometimes.
 Save your context switching for things that matter and deploy the RTFMbot to your Slack network.
+Slack is great for communication, but sometimes it is too good and people ask questions when answers are easily found on the web or in your knowledge base.

 Building out on the Slack Python Client and [ChatterBot](https://github.com/gunthercox/ChatterBot), this little bot also can dynamically pull in answers from the Open Source community via
 [SearchHub](http://searchhub.lucidworks.com).
 It can also be extended to pull in other sources with a little work.